 The report analyzed data collected by the company throughout a two-year time frame.
 The data was focused on three main safety issues:

 - Fatal physical assaults

 - Sexual assaults

 The report showed motor vehicle fatalities were relatively rare.
 In the two years studied, 107 fatal accidents were reported out of more than two billion rides given.
 The data also shows the likelihood of an Uber-related fatal accident is frequently lower than the national average of motor vehicle fatalities.

 However, part of this disparity may be due to the fact that Uber doesn’t hire drivers under the age of 21.
 According to the National Highway Traffic Safety Administration (NHTSA), teen drivers are responsible for a large portion of the nation’s motor vehicle fatalities.

-Despite the lower risk, drivers and passengers should still be cautious and wary of the risks.
+Despite the lower risk, drivers and passengers should still be cautious when using rideshare services.
 Uber’s report found drivers and passengers are roughly 35% of the deceased victims.
 Others killed in Uber-related accidents include third-party drivers and passengers, as well as pedestrians and cyclists.

 Fatal Physical Assaults